DiamondLightSource/fast_rsm/docs/source/optional_setup_giwaxs.rst

 When using the DCD special consideration of the incident angle needs to be taken account.
 For these calculations the mapper needs to know the critical angle of your sample

+.. confval::  alphacritical

-**alphacritical**: provide the critical angle in degrees for the substrate material being measured
+    provide the critical angle in degrees for the substrate material being measured

 Binning